alliyah-xzandria/About.me/README.md

- 📊 I’m looking to expand my career as marketing analyst 👩🏽‍💻 I'm currently working on SQL and R
+ - 📊 I’m looking to expand my career as marketing and data visualization analyst
+ - 📈 I have experience in SQL, R, Python, and Tableau
+ - 👩🏽‍💻 I'm currently working on text analytics
- 🤗 I like to combine my marketing and data analyst skills 📫 How to reach me: LinkedIn - @alliyah-thompson-24988b160/ , Website - https://www.alliyahxthompson.com/
+ - 🤗 I like to combine my marketing and data analyst skills
+ - 📫 How to reach me: LinkedIn - @alliyah-thompson-24988b160/, Website - https://www.alliyahxthompson.com/
- 👩🏾 Pronouns: She / Her
+ - 👩🏾 Pronouns: She / Her
- ⚡ Fun fact: I like to bake and try new recipes in my free time.
+ - ⚡ Fun fact: I like to bake and try new recipes in my free time.